 Dr. Muigua is an avid researcher in Environmental Law, Alternative Dispute resolution and Sustainable Development.
 He has published more than hundred articles published in leading peer-reviewed journals cited widely in research and scholarship.
 He is also the Founder and Editor in Chief of the Journal of Conflict Management and Sustainable Development, the leading Environmental Law Journal in Africa.
 In addition, Dr. Muigua is the Editor-in-Chief of the Alternative Dispute Resolution, the Official Journal of the Chartered Institute of Arbitrators (Kenya Branch), voted the leading Arbitration Publication in Africa in 2020 in the Africa Arbitration Awards (AAA).

-From 2013 to date (in 8 years), Dr. Kariuki Muigua has authored the following eight (8) books on Environmental Law, Sustainable Development, Alternative Dispute Resolution and Conflict Management.
-His latest book, Fostering Environmental Democracy and Biodiversity Conservation, was published on September 2021.
-The book covers the thematic issues of Environmental Democracy, Biodiversity Conservation and Human Rights that are mostly dependent on the health of the environment for their fulfillment, Social Justice, and procedural and substantive rights in matters of biodiversity conservation, among others.
+In the book, Fostering Environmental Democracy and Biodiversity Conservation (2021) covers the thematic issues of Environmental Democracy, Biodiversity Conservation and Human Rights that are mostly dependent on the health of the environment for their fulfillment, Social Justice, and procedural and substantive rights in matters of biodiversity conservation, among others.
 Dr. Muigua also discusses select natural resources that are most relevant to biodiversity conservation and are key in achieving certain human rights including water resources, land and agriculture, forest resources, among others.
 He threads them to the theme of fostering environmental democracy and biological diversity and makes recommendations on how to ensure human rights of communities and especially their right to public participation in development projects is guaranteed to avoid conflicts and promote environmental conservation and achieve of Sustainable Development Goals (SDGs).

-In the book, Achieving Sustainable Development, Peace and Environmental Security, also published in 2021, Dr. Kariuki Muigua, PhD makes a very persuasive and well-argued case why Countries all over the world should adopt progressive laws and policies in fostering realization of sustainable development goals and calls for the management of the environment in an effective manner that enhances sustainable development.
+In the book, Achieving Sustainable Development, Peace and Environmental Security(2021), Dr. Kariuki Muigua, PhD makes a very persuasive and well-argued case why Countries all over the world should adopt progressive laws and policies in fostering realization of sustainable development goals and calls for the management of the environment in an effective manner that enhances sustainable development.
 He presents a blueprint for addressing the challenges and concerns affecting Kenya, the African Continent and the world at large in fostering achievement of sustainable development.
 The book is largely informed by the emerging issues since 2015 when the United Nations Agenda of Sustainable Development Goals (SDGs) was adopted by states around the world.
 It highlights the challenges faced in implementing the 2030 Agenda on SDGs and offers numerous recommendations on how to address them in thirteen chapters.
 The book links various themes with environmental conservation and management to make the case for sustainable development through an integrated approach and realistic progressive laws.

 Securing Our Destiny through Effective Management of the Environment (published on 2020) presents a much needed answer to the environment concerns in Kenya by analyzing how effective management of Natural Resources and the Environment in Kenya can be achieved.
 The book is divided into twelve chapters which advocate for effective management of environmental and natural resources in Kenya.
 The main running themes in the book include Sustainable Development; Public Participation and inclusivity; Environmental Democracy; Environmental Justice; Indigenous Ecological Knowledge; Social Justice; Environmental Rights; Role of Law in Environmental Management and Governance; Peacebuilding and Entrenching Environmental Rule of Law in Kenya, among others.
 The book links these themes with environmental conservation and management and argues a case for effective management of the environment through an integrated approach.